And a train coming up from way down below

 - The gospel song "Plenty Good Room (On The Glory Train)" is a cheerful song about the express-train to the big rail station in the sky (which was considered by many to be preferable compared to the life of a slave in the early 19th Century American South).
 Trains to heaven are often found in gospel songs, among them "The Gospel Train (Get On Board, Children)" and Curtis Mayfield's 1965 "People Get Ready".
 The oldest train to heaven song may be the 1860s Scottish hymn "The Gospel Railroad".

-- The Chuck Berry song "Downbound Train" features one of these headed to Hell and driven by Satan himself, whose passengers have all lived lives of vice.
+- The song "Downbound Train" features one of these headed to Hell and driven by Satan himself, whose passengers have all lived lives of vice.

 - Not to be confused with the Bruce Springsteen song of the same name, where the singer has had terrible luck and just feels like he's on one of these.

-- But his anthem/hymn "Land of Hope and Dreams" is a glorious takeoff on "Plenty of Room on the Glory Train".
+- On the other hand, Springsteen's anthem/hymn "Land of Hope and Dreams" is a glorious takeoff on "Plenty of Room on the Glory Train".
 While that song warns that only those who "mind what they say and do" will be allowed, Springsteen's lyrics emphasize a Christian-like forgiveness of the sin, shame and loss often experienced by his working-class protagonists.

 - The Chris de Burgh song "Spanish Train" is a story about a train carrying the souls of the dead to the Underworld.
 God and the Devil are playing Poker - gambling with the souls.
 Naturally, the Devil cheats and wins the game.